FluidicML/dentrix/README.md

 projects.

 Also found within these projects are `.csproj` or `.wixproj` files.
-The latter is discussed in the `Installer` project's README.
+The latter is discussed in the `GainPackage` project's README.
 The former contains MSBuild XML code that gets executed when calling `Build` from within Visual Studio or by calling `MSBuild.exe` from the command line.
 Alternatively, we can also choose to run the `dotnet` command.
 This is a thin wrapper around `MSBuild.exe`